dataworkshop/dw-katowice-project/citybike/meeting_1/README.md

 + Make sure you have Python 3.
 + Make sure you have pandas, numpy and datetime libraries installed.

-<h3> During the first meeting we completed the following tasks:</h3>
+<h3> During the first meeting we have completed the following tasks:</h3>

 + load the 2018 rental data and check basic info (p.ex. the shape of dataframe)
 + check the average time for bikes' rentals